MichaelSchneeberger/rxbp/README.md

 has to buffer the elements until it receives data from the other sources.
 This might be ok depending on how much data needs to be buffered.
-But often we can not risk having too much data buffered somewhere in our stream, which might cause a out of memory exception.
-Therefore, it is better to back-pressure data sources until that data is needed.
+But often we can not risk having too much data buffered somewhere in our stream, which might cause an out of memory exception.
+Therefore, it is better to back-pressure data sources until that data is actually needed.

 The advantage of a RxPY Observable is that it is generally faster and more lightweight.